QFXC/python-scripts/README.md

-# scripts
+# python-scripts

-These scripts have dependencies as seen in the Pipfile (Beautiful Soup, Pandas, and xlsxwriter)
+These scripts have dependencies as seen in the Pipfile (Beautiful Soup, lxml, Pandas, and xlsxwriter)

 ### Install the dependencies in a pipenv virtual environment: